codio-templates/hello-turtle-java/.guides/content/Create-Additional-Pages-and-Files-e97a.md

 4. The output is displayed as a canvas on the bottom left panel.
 5. Click the tab to go back to the code editor.
 6. Click the `x` to close the canvas and exit the program.
 Alternatively, you can also press the `Ctrl` and `z` keys (Windows) or the `control` and `z` keys (Mac).

+### Add to Course
+---
+You can easily create turtle assignments in Java building off of this Starter Pack.
+Later, you can add this project to a course by following the steps below:

+1. In the course module, click **Add Assignment**.
+2. On the Create Assignment page, click **Project based**.
+3. Import a project by first clicking the **Click here** link under **Starting Point.**
+4. Select **Copy Project** and browse to the project and select it.
+5. Click Create.